List of unproduced films based on DC Comics imprints: The Sandman film

 By 2001, the project had become stranded in development hell.
 In a Q&A panel at Comic-Con 2007, Gaiman remarked: "I'd rather see no Sandman movie made than a bad Sandman movie.
 But I feel like the time for a Sandman movie is coming soon.
 We need someone who has the same obsession with the source material as Peter Jackson had with Lord of the Rings or Sam Raimi had with Spider-Man".
 That same year, he stated that he could imagine Terry Gilliam as a director for the adaptation.
 In 2013, DC President Diane Nelson said that a Sandman film would be as rich as the Harry Potter universe.
-David S. Goyer announced in an interview in early December that he would be producing an adaptation of the graphic novel, alongside Joseph Gordon-Levitt and Neil Gaiman.
+David S. Goyer said in an interview in early December that he would be producing an adaptation of the graphic novel, alongside Joseph Gordon-Levitt and Neil Gaiman.
 Jack Thorne was hired to write the script.
-In October 2014, Gaiman clarified that while the film was not announced with the DC slate by Warner Bros., it would instead be distributed by Vertigo, with other film on slate.
+In October 2014, Gaiman clarified that while the film was not announced with the DC slate by Warner Bros., it would instead be distributed by Vertigo, with other films on slate.
 Goyer told Deadline Hollywood in an interview that the studio was very happy with the film's script.
 According to Deadline.com, the film was to be distributed by New Line Cinema.
 In October 2015, Goyer revealed that a new screenwriter was being brought on board to revise the script by Jack Thorne and stated that he believed the film would go into production the following year.
 Eric Heisserer was hired to rewrite the film's script in March 2016.
 Soon after, Gordon-Levitt dropped out due to disagreements with the studio over the creative direction of the film.
 Heisserer had turned in his draft of the script but left the film in November, instead to be developed as an HBO series.